Integral period relations and congruences: Introduction

 \begin{rem} Note that if $\fg$ is a Hilbert cusp eigenform of level $N$ such that $\overline{\rho}_{\fg}$ is $N$-minimal, it follows from Carayol's theorem that $\fg$ has conductor $N$, hence is new.
-Hence, under the $N$-minimality assmption, all cuspforms occuring in $\T_F$ are newforms. \end{rem}
+Hence, under the $N$-minimality assumption, all cuspforms occurring in $\T_F$ are newforms. \end{rem}